pgigoux/JenkinsFreeStyle/README.md

 # Jenkins Freestyle Test
-This is a simple repository to do tests with Jenkins CI
+This is a simple repository to do tests using Jenkins CI